 How much will it cost to import my cat or dog to Australia?

-There may be additional fees if the cat or dog needs extra parasite treatments, veterinary care, an extended stay or other services.
-There are also costs charged by the airline to transport the cat or dog to Australia that the department has no control over.
+There may be additional fees if the cat or dog needs extra parasite treatments, veterinary care, an extended stay in quarantine or other services.
+There are also transport costs charged by the airline that the department has no control over.

-Updates will be regularly posted on our website, so please refer back frequently.
 Fees are subject to change.
-It is the responsibility of clients to regularly visit our website for information on updates or amendments to fees, policies and procedures.
+It is the responsibility of clients to check our website for information on updates or amendments to fees, policies and procedures.

-Note: Partial payment for quarantine accommodation for your animal/s is due at the time of making a booking.
+Partial payment for your animal’s quarantine accommodation is due at the time of booking.

 Travel to Australia